ego1s1/mac-report/README.md

-# Mac Report
+# Mac Report (uwu edition)

 A high-performance, optimized C++ application that generates a detailed system status report for macOS.
+This is an **uwufied** version of the original project, featuring cute kaomoji (ᕙ(⇀‸↼‶)ᕗ), pastel colors, and adorable ASCII art while maintaining all the performance optimizations and accuracy of the original.

-This tool is a native port of a Linux shell script, designed to provide accurate system metrics with a clean, text-based user interface.
+This tool is a native port of a Linux shell script, designed to provide accurate system metrics with a kawaii, text-based user interface.

 ## Features

+- **uwu aesthetic**: Cute kaomoji, pastel colors, and adorable formatting ✧(｡•̀ᴗ-)✧
 - **System Information**: OS version, Kernel version, Hostname
 - **Network**: Machine IP, Client IP (if connected via SSH), DNS servers
 - **CPU**: Processor model, Core count (Physical/Logical), Socket count, and CPU Usage percentage